quii/pepper/README.md

 Embracing this approach with well-written matchers means you get readable test failures for free.

+### Summary

-So in summary, Pepper brings the following to the table
+Pepper brings the following to the table

 - ✅ Type-safe tests.
 No `interface{}`
 - ✅ Composition to reduce boilerplate